RCOA24/CommuteLens/README.md

   prefilled with what the document states, each value shown next to the phrase it came from.
 - Optional commuter memory: a saved home area, fare entitlement, and working assumptions, plus a running shortlist of analyzed offers instead of a two-at-a-time comparison.
+- A closing summary reached by an explicit “Wrap up”, restating the figure and the hours behind it, with a next step chosen from what the person actually did.
+- Animation that runs by default, with a one-click switch in the header that turns it off and stays off.

 Commute Lens does not choose a job, calculate official payroll deductions, or claim official/current fares.